This is a past event. Its details are archived for historical purposes.

 Thursday, November 18, 2021 at 4:00pm to 5:00pmVirtual Event

 Our earliest memories are complex and ever-shifting.
-In a live, virtual Chats in the Stacks book talk, Qi Wang—professor of human development and psychology in the College of Human Ecology—will discuss insights from Remembering and Forgetting Early Childhood (Routledge, 2020), a book she co-edited with Sami Gülgöz.
+In a live, virtual Chats in the Stacks book talk, Qi Wang, professor of human development and psychology in the College of Human Ecology, and Sami Gülgöz, professor of psychology at Koç University in Istanbul, will discuss insights from their new co-edited volume, Remembering and Forgetting Early Childhood (Routledge, 2020).

 Originally published as a special issue of Memory, the book deepens our understanding of the dynamics that influence the accessibility, content, and accuracy of memories from early childhood, and how the development of autobiographical memory is shaped by a variety of interactive social and cognitive factors.